wp-plugins/contact-form-with-shortcode/readme.txt

 = Contact Form With Shortcode PRO =

-The PRO version of this plugin supports Newsletter subscription.
-You can get it from <a href="http://aviplugins.com/contact-form-with-shortcode-pro/">here</a> in USD 2.00
+The PRO version of this plugin supports <strong>Newsletter Subscription</strong>.
+You can get it from <a href="http://aviplugins.com/contact-form-with-shortcode-pro/">here</a> in <strong>USD 2.00</strong>

 * Create unlimited newsletter templats.
 * Send recent posts in the newsletter email.
-There are different options available to choose from to create your desired newsletter Email.
+There are different <strong>options</strong> available to choose from to create your desired newsletter Email.
 Checkout the options <a href="http://aviplugins.com/contact-form-with-shortcode-pro/">here</a>.
-* Send Custom post types in the Newsletter Email.
+* Send <strong>Custom post types</strong> in the Newsletter Email.
-* Choose Theme for your newsletter.
-Downloadable themes are available to download for Newsletter Templates.
+* Choose <strong>Theme</strong> for your newsletter. <strong>Downloadable</strong> themes are available to download for Newsletter Templates.
 * Send bulk Emails to the subscribers.